kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/migrate_from_ingress.md

 - `lbc-migrate` binary built (see [Installation](lbc_migrate_reference.md#installation))
 - The tool assumes input Ingress resources are valid and currently working with the AWS Load Balancer Controller.
 It does not re-validate Ingress annotations.

+### Before you start

+Before running `lbc-migrate`, scan your cluster for known limitations and read the relevant reference sections so you don't hit a silent blocker mid-migration:

+- **Annotation support** — open the [Annotation Support table](lbc_migrate_reference.md#annotation-support) and confirm none of your in-use annotations are listed as **Not supported** (in particular WAF Classic `waf-acl-id` / `web-acl-id`, and all `frontend-nlb-*`).
+If they are, resolve them before starting (e.g., migrate WAF Classic to WAFv2).
+- **Known differences from Ingress** — review [Known Differences from Ingress](lbc_migrate_reference.md#known-differences-from-ingress), which covers `group.order` priority handling, ALB rule count/priority differences, external Target Group references in `actions.*`, and limited support for some annotations.
+- **Cross-namespace IngressGroups** — if any IngressGroup spans multiple namespaces, see [IngressGroup Support](lbc_migrate_reference.md#ingressgroup-support).
+You must use `--all-namespaces` or list every namespace the group spans; otherwise the tool produces incomplete output.
+- **Console RBAC** — ensure the kubeconfig context you will run the migration console with has cluster-wide `list` permission on Gateways and Ingresses.
+See [Migration Console — RBAC](in_cluster_console.md#rbac).

 ---

 ## Step 1: Translate Manifests